My friend Meg was playing the PC game Stardew Valley recently when she noticed a massive mushroom on her lawn.

 Answer I. Biomass

-According to the United States Department of Agriculture, the world’s largest living organism (“The Humongous Fungus”) is a parasitic fungus, Armillaria ostoyae, which kills trees in the Malheur National Forest in Oregon, U.S.A.
+According to the United States Department of Agriculture, the world’s largest living organism (“The Humongous Fungus”) is the parasitic fungus Armillaria ostoyae, that kills trees in the Malheur National Forest in Oregon, U.S.A.
 The common name for this fungus is “Honey mushroom”, and people like to poorly Photoshop spectacularly large mushrooms to illustrate the size of this thing.

 In real life, honey mushrooms – the fruiting bodies of A. ostoyae – generally max out at 4 inches tall and 5 inches wide at the cap.
 They show up during the rainy season, send out their spores, and quickly die.

 Most of the mass of the “Humongous Fungus” in Oregon is its mycelial network, which runs across 2,385 acres (as of 2008).
 Its biomass, including both mushrooms and mycelia, is estimated at anywhere from 7,567 to 35,000 tons (USDA as of 2008).
 For you folks who, like me, don’t understand what a ton is, that’s 70 million pounds.
 On the low end, that’s the weight of the Eiffel tower (7,300 tons).
 On the upper end, that’s the size of a small cruise ship.
 Most of that mass is shoelace-like threads embedded in dirt, black on the outside and white within, though a good portion can be seen in “mycelial felts”, mats of A. ostoyae that show up on infected trees like layers of creamy white latex paint.